2020 Presidential Polls: Donald Trump’s Approval Dips In Critical Midwest States Needed For Re-Election

 A new series of polls from Hill-HarrisX found that Trump’s approval rating is sinking in the region that put him over the top in 2016.
 Trump’s approval in these states fell to 40 percent in the latest poll, down sharply from the 54 percent approval when the last polls were taken in October and December.
 A majority of voters in the Midwest now disapprove of Trump, with 60 percent saying the president is doing a bad job in office.

-The numbers reflect a national downward trend for Donald Trump, as his approval ratings have been on the decline since the government shutdown that stretched through December and January, which a majority of voters blamed on Trump.
+The numbers reflect a national downward trend for President Trump, as his approval ratings have been on the decline since the government shutdown that stretched through December and January, which a majority of voters blamed on Trump.

-“When it gets down to it, the president is going to get reelected or defeated on a state-by-state basis,” Chris Wilson, chief strategist at WPA Intelligence, said in an interview on Hill.TV.
+“When it gets down to it, the president is going to get re-elected or defeated on a state-by-state basis,” Chris Wilson, chief strategist at WPA Intelligence, said in an interview on Hill.TV.
 “So the numbers I’m most concerned about are those in states like Michigan, and Pennsylvania, and Iowa, and Wisconsin.
 States that he won last time that Republicans hadn’t won in a long time.”

 Polls show Trump approval rating slipping in Midwest (@HillTVLive) https://t.co/QXh4H0zykQ pic.twitter.com/J1xnNp065P